apache/mxnet/docs/tutorials/unsupervised_learning/gan.md

 ### 1. Preparing the MNSIT dataset

 Let us start by preparing the handwritten digits from the MNIST dataset.
 We import the fetch_mldata function from scikit-learn, and use it to get the MNSIT dataset.
 Notice that it's shape is 70000x784.
-This contains the 70000 images on every row and 784 pixels of each image in the columns of each row.
-Each image is 28x28 pixels, but has been flattened so that all 784 images are represented in a single list.
+This contains 70000 images, one per row and 784 pixels of each image in the columns of each row.
+Each image is 28x28 pixels, but has been flattened so that all 784 pixels are represented in a single list.

 ```python
 from sklearn.datasets import fetch_mldata
 mnist = fetch_mldata('MNIST original')
 ```

-Next, we'll randomize the handwritten digits by using numpy to create random permutations on the dataset on the rows (images).
+Next, we will randomize the handwritten digits by using numpy to create random permutations on the dataset on the rows (images).
 We will then reshape the dataset from 70000x786 to 70000x28x28, so that every image in the dataset is arranged into a 28x28 grid, where each cell in the grid represents 1 pixel of the image.

 ```python
 import numpy as np